cobwebos/docs/articles/azure-functions/durable/durable-functions-webjobs-sdk.md

 1. 创建 Web 应用和存储帐户。

-1. 在 web 应用中，将存储连接字符串保存到名为 `AzureWebJobsStorage`的应用程序设置中。
+1. In the web app, save the storage connection string in an app setting named `AzureWebJobsStorage`.

-1. 创建一个 Application Insights 资源，并为其使用**一般**应用类型。
+1. Create an Application Insights resource, and use the **General** app type for it.

-1. 将检测密钥保存到名为 `APPINSIGHTS_INSTRUMENTATIONKEY`的应用程序设置中。
+1. Save the instrumentation key in an app setting named `APPINSIGHTS_INSTRUMENTATIONKEY`.

 1. 部署为 WebJob

 ## <a name="webjobs-sdk-3x"></a>WebJobs SDK 3.x

-本文介绍如何开发 Web 作业 SDK 2.x 项目。 如果要开发[Web 作业 SDK](../../app-service/webjobs-sdk-get-started.md) 2.x 项目，本部分将帮助你了解这些差异。
+This article explains how to develop a WebJobs SDK 2.x project.
+If you're developing a [WebJobs SDK 3.x](../../app-service/webjobs-sdk-get-started.md) project, this section helps you understand the differences.

-引入的主要变化是使用 .NET Core 而不是 .NET Framework。 若要创建 Web 作业 SDK 2.x 项目，说明是相同的，但有以下例外：
+The main change introduced is the use of .NET Core instead of .NET Framework.
+To create a WebJobs SDK 3.x project, the instructions are the same, with these exceptions:

-1. 创建 .NET Core 控制台应用。 在 Visual Studio 的 "**新建项目**" 对话框中，选择 " **.Net Core** > **控制台应用（.net core）** "。 项目文件指定 `TargetFramework` 为 `netcoreapp2.x`。
+1. 创建 .NET Core 控制台应用。 In the Visual Studio **New Project** dialog box, select  **.NET Core** > **Console App (.NET Core)** . 项目文件指定 `TargetFramework` 为 `netcoreapp2.x`。

-1. 选择以下包的 release 版本 Web 作业 SDK 2.x：
+1. Choose the release version WebJobs SDK 3.x of the following packages:

     * `Microsoft.Azure.WebJobs.Extensions`
     * `Microsoft.Azure.WebJobs.Extensions.Storage`
     * `Microsoft.Azure.WebJobs.Logging.ApplicationInsights`

-1. 使用 .NET Core 配置框架，在*appsettings*文件中设置存储连接字符串和 Application Insights 检测密钥。 下面是一个示例：
+1. Set the storage connection string and the Application Insights instrumentation key in an *appsettings.json* file, by using the .NET Core configuration framework. 下面是一个示例：

     ```json
         {